 Because AdCC may frequently spread along nerves, the surgeon should examine and determine whether nerves are involved.
 Major nerves that are not involved should be identified and spared during surgery.
 Smaller branches of nerves should be analyzed to determine if the cancer has spread to the space surrounding the nerve.
 For a later-stage tumor or one that significantly involves nerves, the surgeon should remove as much of the tumor as possible while sparing the organs and functions of the face.
 These are difficult decisions to make.
 Talk with your doctor about how to find a surgeon with the necessary level of expertise, experience, and training to perform this type of surgery.

 Side effects from surgery vary depending upon the surgical site.
 For example, surgery of the parotid salivary gland may damage facial nerves, which can cause the muscles in the face to droop.
 Sometimes, a facial nerve graft or other reconstructive procedure (plastic surgery) may be recommended to restore the function of the facial muscles after surgery to remove the tumor.
+Learn more about the basics of surgical reconstruction.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have and whether reconstruction will be needed.
 Learn more about the basics of cancer surgery.